 It is important to note that overstepping the boundaries outlined below may result in a disabled account, or discontinued access to Instagram, without warning.

-Don’t share photos that aren’t yours.
+Don’t share photos or videos that aren’t yours.

-If you wouldn’t show the photo you are thinking about uploading to a child, or your boss, or your parents, you probably shouldn’t share it on Instagram.
+If you wouldn’t show the photo or video you are thinking about uploading to a child, or your boss, or your parents, you probably shouldn’t share it on Instagram.
 The same rule applies to your profile photo.
 Accounts found sharing nudity or mature content will be disabled and your access to Instagram may be discontinued.

-Don’t share photos of illegal content.
+Don’t share photos or videos of illegal content.

-If we find you sharing prohibited or illegal content, including photographs of extreme violence or gore, your account may be disabled and we will take appropriate action, which may include reporting you to the authorities.
+If we find you sharing prohibited or illegal content, including photographs or videos of extreme violence or gore, your account may be disabled and we will take appropriate action, which may include reporting you to the authorities.

-Instagram is a place where people can share beautiful photos of their lives, and when you engage in self-promotional behavior of any kind on Instagram it makes users who have shared that moment with you feel sad inside.
+Instagram is a place where people can share beautiful moments from their lives, and when you engage in self-promotional behavior of any kind on Instagram it makes users who have shared that moment with you feel sad inside.
 This guideline includes repetitive comments, as well as service manipulation in order to self-promote, and extends to commercial spam comments, such as discount codes or URLs to websites.
 We ask that you keep your interactions on Instagram meaningful and genuine.

 Don’t be rude.